7 charismatic megafauna of India that are threatened species

 GANGES RIVER DOLPHIN

-The Ganges river dolphin is one of the very few species of river dolphins, found in the Ganga and Brahmaputra.
-Their population is estimated at around 3500.
-Dolphins have already become extinct in many stretches of the rivers.
+The Ganges river dolphin is one of the very few species of river dolphins, found in the Ganga and Brahmaputra rivers.
+Their population is estimated at around 3,500.
+Dolphins have already become extinct in many stretches of the two rivers.
 River pollution, construction of dams, and illegal trade are major reasons responsible.

 SNOW LEOPARD

-Like the Himalayan brown bear and the Himalayan wolf, snow leopards of the Himalayas are also on the brink of extinction in India.
-It is estimated that there are around 500 snow leopards in India.
+Like the Himalayan brown bear and the Himalayan wolf, snow leopards of the Himalayas are also fighting extinction in India.
+As per the latest census, there are around 718 snow leopards in India.

-Snow leopards generally live at an elevation above 3000 meters but they come down at a lower elevation in winter.
+Snow leopards generally live at an elevation above 3,000 m but they come down at a lower elevation in winter.
 Climate change, damage to the ecosystem, and habitat loss are some major threats to snow leopards.

 Read more